sadhubby/lscs-40th/content/Documentations and Logistics Manual.md

 	- All forms will be pasted into the document **Registration with Data Privacy**.
 You may cut the section off so that the contents will be more visible.
 4. If the event has speakers / mentors / judges, include **Letter of Invitation to Speakers** in the Pre-Acts folder.
 	- We would also need a Credentials of Speakers.
-	- For our process, we will submit Credentials and Letter of Invitation with only LSCS Officers credentials.
-This would also be the same for the PPR.
+	- For our process, we will submit Credentials and Letter of Invitation with only <mark style="background: #ABF7F7A6;">LSCS Officers credentials</mark>.
+This would also be the same for the PPR, wherever the speaker is mentioned
-	- Then Letters of Invitation will be revised for Post-Acts.
+	- Then Letters of Invitation will be revised and go through signing with SLIFE before the event proper starts.

+## Compiling

+Compiling will be done sequentially by the numbers that were set earlier.

+## Signing

+When you finishing compiling, you go through signing.
+This will be your order:

+VP FIN > EVP of Committee's Division > EVP-Ops for endorsement > Faculty Adviser (should it be needed,

+**i.e., no Blanket of Approval, event got SAS'd 7 days after what was in Blanket of Approval**).

 ---

 # Post-Acts

+***FILE NAME and EMAIL SUBJECT FORMAT:*** [LSCS POST-ACTS] Event Name

 Start Post-Activity after the last activity date.
 The latest submission possible is a **month** after the last activity date.

 ## Templates

 Firstly, to know which templates to input, check the LSCS DTS.
 In the row of the approved pre-acts submission, you will be given a list of documents that they will require from us to submit.

+The templates will be sequenced based on the <mark style="background: #ABF7F7A6;">LSCS DTS Post-Acts requirements</mark>. (i.e., *[1] [APPROVED PRE-ACTS] Event Name* )

 Please put all required templates into **[1] Activity Folder** > **[X] Committee** > **Term X / Yearlong** > **[MM/DD/YYYY] Activity Name** > **[2] Post-Acts**